+- Pathway to Provision (Nottinghamshire)

+- Threshold of Needs (Nottingham City)

-- Pathway to Provision - Guidance where children are at risk of missing education - Escalation Policy - Interagency Safeguarding Children Procedures of the local authority safeguarding children partners.
+- Guidance where children are at risk of missing education

+- Escalation Policy

+- Interagency Safeguarding Children Procedures of the local authority safeguarding children partners.

-- 5 A whole Trust policy for child protection and to safeguard and promote the welfare of children - 5.1 The Trust recognises its responsibilities for safeguarding children and protecting them from harm.
+5 A whole Trust policy for child protection and to safeguard and promote the welfare of children

+5.1 The Trust recognises its responsibilities for safeguarding children and protecting them from harm.
 This policy will be reviewed annually by Trustees.